Atelier Ayesha: The Alchemist of Dusk: Characters

 An automaton constructed with alchemy.
 She is the librarian of a library that collects information about alchemy.
-She can’t express feelings very strongly, and her memory has begun to get worse.
-She searches for a book for Ayesha in the library’s collection, and she begins to become more human-like in her behavior by interacting with Ayesha.
+She cannot express feelings very strongly, and her memory has begun to get worse.
+She searches for a book for Ayesha in the library's collection, and she begins to become more human-like in her behavior by interacting with Ayesha.
 She is the guardian of knowledge and complements to the guardian of life, Yggdrasil.
 After her new master Keithgriff orders her to no longer follow orders, she proposes to come along with him on the journey he is about to set out on.
 Her name is romanized as Odileia in the Japanese-language version of the game.